-The USEA Future Event Horse Program (FEH) evaluates the potential of yearlings, 2-year-olds, and 3-year-olds to become successful upper level event horses.
+The USEA Future Event Horse Program (FEH) evaluates the potential of yearlings, 2-year-olds, 3-year-olds and 4-year-olds to become successful upper level event horses.

 To view the rules for the Future Event Horse Program, click here.